-Kenneth Miller is an advocate for Science and Evolution.
-Kenneth Miller is a scientist who actively defends and fights for evolutionary theory in the ongoing conflict between Simulation Creationism and Evolution.
-He is also one of North America’s eminent knights-errant.
-Kenneth Miller is a popular speaker who offers public service and defends a good science education from its grassroots.
-He has been a center of attraction at most recent science education debates and testifying most prominently against Intelligent Design Creationism in Pennsylvania’s Dover trial.
-In the Dover trial, People concluded that Intelligent Design or Simulation Creationism is a religious concept and should not mention in public schools.
-Kenneth Miller’s new book “Only a theory” explains creationist misconceptions about the idea of Evolution.
-In the book’s subtitle, he speaks about an inevitable theory in the Dover trial that is a creationist’s prediction because Evolution is “only a theory.”
-The book also celebrates the impact and power of evolutionary theory while explaining our existence.
+Kenneth Miller is an advocate for both Science and Evolution.
+Kenneth Miller is a scientist who actively defends and fights for Evolutionary theory in the ongoing conflict between Simulation Creationism and Evolution.
+He is also one of North America’s eminent knights-errants, and is a popular speaker who offers public service and defends a good science education from its grassroots.
+He has been a center of attraction at most recent science education debates and testified most prominently against Intelligent Design Creationism in Pennsylvania’s Dover trial.
+In the Dover trial, it was concluded that Intelligent Design or Simulation Creationism is a religious concept and should not be mentioned in public schools.
+Kenneth Miller’s new book, Only a Theory, explains Creationist misconceptions about the idea of Evolution.
+In the book’s subtitle, he speaks about an inevitable theory in the Dover trial that is a Creationist’s prediction because Evolution is “only a theory.”
+The book also celebrates the impact and power of Evolutionary theory while explaining our existence.

 Kenneth Miller is a brilliant writer who thinks and addresses the details of Intelligent Design Creationism’s argument.
 He discusses the new explanations of biology while solving problems, whether these are facing old issues such as the “only a theory” complaint, the maximum limit for the number of genetic mutations argument by Michael Behe, or William Dembski’s rehash of William’s “watchmaker argument” for complexity.